ethereum-optimism/optimism-tutorial/hardhat/README.md

 When start seeing log entries scrolling on the console it means the system is now running.

-## Migrate a Dapp to Optimstic Ethereum
+## Migrate a Dapp to Optimistic Ethereum

-Now that we have Optimstic Ethereum running, it is time to run a distributed application (dapp) on it.
+Now that we have Optimistic Ethereum running, it is time to run a distributed application (dapp) on it.

 **Note:** If you don't need the explanations and just want to see running code, [click here](https://github.com/ethereum-optimism/optimism-tutorial/).
 The